CR-39 for Nuclear Particle Track Detection

 Click here for more information for best practice for the use of CR-39.

 Click here for electron microscope web application image.
 This image is of our CR-39 exposed to Am-241 alpha particles.
 Notice the direction of impact and depth of penetration.
 Here is the same image with AI labeling of features.
 Here is an image of U-238 fission fragment tracks boxed in cyan.
+Our methodology for SEM large-area mapping and AI-driven track analysis is detailed in our peer-reviewed paper on AI analysis of CR-39 with SEM large area mapping.

 Particle Track Images